 Batavia, IL 60510-5011

-You may pick up mail at Linda's office (anytime).
+You may pick up mail at Judy's office (anytime).

 The following is a description of current practices and guidelines with regard to the employment of summer program participants: